Membership

 Q: Where can I find information on art education programs?

-A: Contact the National Association of Schools of Art and Design, which maintains a list of accredited universities and their programs.
-Their phone number is 703-437-0700 and website is http://nasad.arts-accredit.org/index.jsp.
+A: Contact the National Association of Schools of Art and Design, who maintain a list of accredited universities and their programs.
+Or pick up a copy of Peterson’s College Guide for Visual Arts Majors.

 Q: I am interested in becoming qualified to teach Advanced Placement visual arts courses.
-Where can I find information regarding the requirements for an advanced placement visual arts educator.
+Where can I find information regarding the requirements for an advanced placement visual arts educator?

 Q: Where can I find information on becoming a nationally-certified art teacher?